 Having a good clear-out is helpful for a few reasons.
 Firstly, it helps you to see all the stuff you’ve accumulated over the years, that you no longer need, use, or want.
 This, in turn, can help you be more mindful about spending in the future.

 Secondly, you could potentially sell some of your old things on eBay or Craigslist to make some cash to top up your savings account.
 Thirdly, decluttering is really therapeutic!

 There’s nothing more unsatisfying than visiting an out-of-network ATM and being landed with a charge that you could quite easily have avoided (and instead put aside the equivalent in savings).

 ATM fees in the United States can be anywhere in the range of $3.00 to $6.00.
 In 2019, the average total out-of-network ATM fee was $4.72.
 Be conscious about where you’re getting cash from – use networked or fee-free ATMs where possible.

-Other unnecessary fees you should avoid is overdraft fees.
-You can either opt-out of overdraft coverage with your bank, apply for account transfer overdraft coverage, or use an app that alerts you when you’re about to overdraw.
+Another unnecessary fee you should avoid is overdraft fees.
+You can either opt out of overdraft coverage with your bank, apply for account transfer overdraft coverage, or use an app that alerts you when you’re about to overdraw.

 8. Do More Free Things